cindyd02/DS3001-Project/README.md

 We sourced our dataset from [Data.gov](https://catalog.data.gov/dataset/crime-data-from-2020-to-present?fbclid=IwZXh0bgNhZW0CMTEAAR3zwULhon7uKIrjrk5cmj3fbks-cH6d7hEQV-mEsCTqTkWLIQOicIBSAss_aem_eVtZaueW3VLnZ2igZs9SvQ)

 To use this code, download the CSV file from the provided link and save it in your local project folder.

+Note: This csv data file gets updated bi-monthly, so if code is re-run, graphs/plots/tables may not look the exact same.